Get Set 4 Success Ltd Proudly Announce

 The Pier swim happened some years ago and was then stopped.
 Get Set 4 Success Ltd in July 2018 brought back this swim.
 Julie Bradshaw who was borne and bred in Blackpool worked with her Team and the Event was a huge success.
 This is a superb stretch of water as you will see in the video above, taken from the inaugural 2018 Pier Swim and below is the 2019 one:

-This will take place on Saturday 4th September, 2021 although there will be the alternative date of Sunday 5th September, should the weather be unfavourable for a swim on Saturday.
-The cost for this exciting Event is only £58 (**) (refund protection payment optional).
+This will take place on Sunday 21st August, 2022.
+The cost for this exciting Event is only £68.50 (**) (refund protection payment optional).
 Places are limited so please be quick!

 To enter directly click on the link to Entry Central below:

-Stringent Health and Safety rules attached to this Event mean that safer swimmer tow floats (preferably orange coloured) are mandatory for ALL swimmers.
+Stringent Health and Safety rules attached to this Event mean that whilst the event is open to both wetsuit and non-wetsuit swimmers (‘skins’) high visibility safer swimmer tow floats (preferably orange coloured) are mandatory for ALL swimmers.
 The Blackpool Pier Swim is a fun, participation event which has a non-wetsuit category providing you have suitable open water swimming experience.

 Please also visit our Facebook page for the Blackpool Pier to Pier Swim